awsdocs/aws-lambda-developer-guide/sample-apps/list-manager/README.md

 - events - JSON documents that can be used to test the application's functions.
 - template.yml - An AWS CloudFormation template that creates the application.
 - template-vpcrds.yml - A template that creates the VPC and Amazon RDS database instance.
-- create-bucket.sh, deploy-vpc.sh, etc. - Shell scripts that use the AWS CLI to deploy and manage the application.
+- 1-create-bucket.sh, 2-create-dbpasswordsecret.sh, etc. - Shell scripts that use the AWS CLI to deploy and manage the application.
 - bin - Additional scripts.

 The processor supports the following types of list: